 - Avoid including too much data in your Partition.
-Aim to send 2% to 20% of your data to a Partition.
-Including 90% of the data in your index in a Partition won’t improve search performance.
+Send between 2% and 20% of your data to a partition.
+Including 90% of the data in your index in a partition won’t improve search performance.

 _sourceCategory=prod/Apachewould be duplicated as they would be stored in both partitions.

 - In the Sumo Logic, go to Manage > Data Configuration > Partitions (Manage > Partitions in the classic UI).

 - Click the Add button.